denten-books/plain-text/1-device.md

 > understanding, like a parrot [@gillespie_primal_1978, 32].

 The child cannot create without mechanical assistance.
 Like the parrots of Plato, Kuhlman, and Descartes it mimics creation on the surface.
-Nothing in the mind of an automaton corresponds to the outward appearance of thought.
+Nothing in an automaton's mind corresponds to the outward appearance of thought.
 The child composes poetry without thinking---that is, without the appropriate deep structure that should accompany proper poiesis.
-If technique alone is to guide the creation of poetry, in a way that was suggested by the formalists, would purely formal creation be recognized by us as art, or thought, or language even?
+If technique alone is to guide the creation of poetry, in a way that was suggested by the formalists, would we recognize purely formal creation as art, or thought, or language even?
+Or would it be also for us mere versification?
+Does technique matter in other words?
+Do we care how the thing is produced---by machines or aliens---or do we care only about its effects?

 The philosopher John Searle would later pose a similar question in his famous Chinese Room thought experiment [@searle_minds_1980].
 Can a contraption be said to "speak" a language if inside it contains only a dictionary for looking up the correct answers to any given query?
 A man inside the room sorts the answers blindly.
 He does not understand the language, yet the contraption appears to respond appropriately.
-Is it enough to appear to understand, in other words, or should we say that understanding must always involve an analogous inward movement?
+Is it again enough to appear to understand, or should we say that understanding must always involve an analogous inward movement?

 Searle argued that his room, a kind of a robot for automated responses in a foreign language, could not be properly said to speak a language in the way a fluent speaker can.
 For Searle and other so-called "internalists," the external signs of whatever is meant by "speaking" and "understanding" must correspond to some appropriate internal mental states [@searle_minds_1980].
-Plato, Descartes, Kuhlman, and Searle all pose a version of the same thought experiment, which aims to draw a line between the surface appearance of knowledge and an idea of deep, structural understanding opposed to mere functionalism.
+Plato, Descartes, Kuhlman, and Searle all pose a variation on the same thought experiment, which, in opposition to mere functionalism, aims to identify deep structure that characterizes cognitive phenomena, apart from its surface manifestation.
 Reading and writing should, these thinkers intuit, leave something behind.
-A text must be somehow "joined and united" with the body, to paraphrase Descartes.
-For understanding to happen words must continue to produce meaning independent of the original inscription.
-Internalists like Searle hold that the inscription and the mental state should achieve a measure of structural accordance.
 Functional, outward appearances are not enough.
+A text is ingested.
+It leaves a trace.
+It is "joined and united" with the body, to paraphrase Descartes.
+Moreover, the trace must correspond, in some way, to the originating inscription.
+The two achieve a measure of structural accordance.

 Recall the famous *pharmakon* passage from Plato's *Phaedrus*, which explores the relationship between writing and its impression on the mind.
 At the